 ^b Replicate samples collected at the same site, date, and depth were averaged prior to the calculation of mean, median, and the 75th and 95th percentiles.

-^c Maximum represents the highest detectable concentration in any replicate sample and excludes values reported as being below analytical detection limits.
+^c Maximum represents the highest detectable concentration in any sample (excludes values reported as being below analytical detection limits, except when all values were below detection limits, in which case the maximum represents the highest detection limit).